 “Show me what you’re worth, boy.”
 The King stated.

 Like before, a fierce storm whipped around the room and ripped the fiery pillar to shreds.
 Unlike the previous display though, parts of the flame that were still standing instantly reformed back into a flaming pillar.

 He willed his mana into a tempest once again, attacking Evelyn’s magic.
 Simultaneously, he tried to sever the woman’s connection to her flames.
 There was a slight resistance pushing back at him.
 Looking forward, she saw him looking at her and her lips curve into a smile.
 The woman knew who he was and what he was trying to do.

 ‘She’s good.’
 He thought to himself.

 “Incredible… I had pegged Gelrin for being senile, but it seems I was wrong.”
 The King was no longer just sitting up, but was sitting in a composed and dignified manner, exuding an aura of authority.
 “Very well, Gelrin.
-I consent your proposition.
-Make the announcement.”
+I consent with your proposal.”
 The King spoke.

 Whispers and questions flew around the room once more, addressing the even that had just occurred.

 Lord Ravon stepped forth and all eyes fell on him.

 “As all of you have witnessed here today, for having proven his abilities equal to that of High Malgin Evelyn Lithius, his Majesty has acquiesced to bestow upon Kaidus of House Paltos, the title of High Malgin.
 Secondly, he and his family will be elevated into the nobility, provided he swears fealty to his majesty King Sarjace, and vows to protect and to serve the prosperity of Darsus.”
 Lord Ravon spoke loudly and eloquently so that everyone heard him clearly before stepping back.